-Challenges for 2023 to 2024
+Challenges for 2024 to 2025

 Challenge number Detail of challenge 1.
-Some pupils struggle to attend regularly, some are often late and some are persistently absent 2.
+Our internal data shows that some pupils struggle to attend regularly, some are often late and some are persistently absent 2.
 Some students struggle to manage their behaviour 3.
 Some students need extensive pastoral support for a variety of reasons 4.
 Some students struggle with the increased complexity of organisation with a secondary environment and increased demands for independent work.
-5. Some students face significant challenges in their lives and have social, emotional and mental health needs that prevent them from learning 6.
-Some students need additional adult support to help to enable them to fully achieve their potential both during the school day and after school with managing homework.
-7. Some students have little aspiration for the future and are in need of additional adult support and additional careers guidance so that they do not limit their own potential.
-8. Some students have low levels of literacy and numeracy which impedes their learning and their confidence.
-9 Some students lack access to the internet and the use of computers to support their studies.
-10 Some students lack space to study.
-11 Some students need to experience a wealth of enrichment experiences in-order to widen their horizons and unlock future opportunities.
-12 School uniform can cause significant challenges for some families.
-13 Some students do not have access to a healthy diet which impacts on their general well-being.
-Some do not participate regularly in sports and need proactive, individual support in order to overcome barriers 14 All pupils need the highest quality of teaching in every classroom.
+5. Some students need additional adult support to help to enable them to fully achieve their potential both during the school day and after school with managing homework.
+6. Some students have little aspiration for the future and are in need of additional adult support and additional careers guidance so that they do not limit their own potential.
+7. A higher proportion of disadvantaged students are reading below their chronological age, resulting in their struggling to access subjects across the curriculum.
+8. A higher proportion of disadvantaged students possess gaps in numeracy knowledge, particularly on entry, both in terms of basic numerical fluency and reasoning and application of skills.
+9. Some students lack access to the internet and the use of computers to support their studies.
+10. Some students lack space to study with adult support.
+11. Some students need to experience a wealth of enrichment experiences in-order to widen their horizons and unlock future opportunities.
+12. School uniform can cause significant challenges for some families.
+13. Some students do not have access to a healthy diet which impacts on their general well-being.
+Some do not participate regularly in sports and need proactive, individual support in order to overcome barriers 14.
+All pupils need the highest quality of teaching in every classroom.
 High-quality teaching is at the heart of our approach, with a focus on areas in which disadvantaged pupils require the most support.
 This is proven to have the greatest impact on closing the disadvantage attainment gap and at the same time will benefit the non-disadvantaged pupils in our school.
-15 Some pupils need additional personal development so that they have the resilience to cope with everyday challenges, form strong, positive relationships and are ready emotionally for key transitions.
-16 Narrowing the attainment gap across Reading, Writing, Maths and Science
+15. Some pupils need additional personal development so that they have the resilience to cope with everyday challenges, form strong, positive relationships and are ready emotionally for key transitions.
+16. Narrowing the attainment gap.